Kosenuel/DevOps_CloudEngr-StegHub/17.(Iac)_Automating_Infrastructure_Using_Terraform_2/README.md

 # 📜Launch Templates Configuration

-Launch Templates provide the configuration for EC2 instances that will be launched by our Auto Scaling Groups.
+The purpose of Launch Templates is to provide the configuration for EC2 instances that will be launched by our Auto Scaling Groups.
 We will create templates for both our WordPress and Tooling servers.

 ## Create Launch
 > 💡**Note:** You have to create all the files/configs from here to the `rds` config before terraform would start responding to your `terraform apply` command with success codes.
 This is because from here on, each component most likely have `inter-dependency(ies)` on components in other section.
 Kindly keep this in mind as we proceed.